fastlane/docs/docs/best-practices/continuous-integration.md

 })();
 </script>

-The following content was moved:
+The following tool and service specific content was moved:

 #### Jenkins Integration